ingo/ingo.github.io/_recipes/miso_cod_black_cod_with_miso.md

 ---
 author: Nami
 category: Entrees
-description: Marinated in saikyo miso and baked to perfection, Black Cod with Miso is a beautiful seafood dish you can pull off at home.
-With its delicate and buttery texture, the Miso Cod simply melts in your mouth.
+description: Also known as miso-marinated black cod, this seafood dish features tender, buttery cod marinated for days in a sweet and salty miso paste.
+The fish is then slowly baked until caramelized and irresistibly tender.
+With its delicate texture that seems to melt in your mouth, it's an impressive recipe you can make at home.
 image: miso_cod_black_cod_with_miso.jpg
 original_title: 銀だらの西京焼き
 size: 4 servings